Jeep Grand Cherokee (WK2): Shifter recall

-In 2016, approximately 1.1 million 2014–2015 Jeep Grand Cherokees were recalled for rollaway risks because the design of the shifter may cause drivers to have difficulty determining whether or not the vehicle is still in gear.
-The offending shifter had already been discontinued, with 2016 and up Grand Cherokees using a redesigned unit that functioned more traditionally.
+In 2016, approximately 1.1 million 2014–2015 Jeep Grand Cherokees were recalled for rollaway risks because the design of the shifter made it difficult for drivers to determine whether or not the vehicle is still in gear.
+This design was discontinued in 2016 in favor of a more traditional design.

 The issue was linked to 41 injuries, 212 crashes, and 308 reports of property damage and shortly after the recall was announced, actor Anton Yelchin was killed by his Grand Cherokee rolling backward into him after he exited it while it was still in gear.
-Yelchin's death caused FCA to accelerate the recall campaign and take steps to get the affected Jeeps repaired faster than originally planned.
+After Yelchin's death, the Chrysler accelerated the recall campaign and took steps to get the affected Jeeps repaired faster than originally planned.
 Yelchin's family filed a wrongful death lawsuit against FCA that was settled out of court in 2018.

 Updates

 2011

 On April 20, 2011, Jeep announced that the SRT8 version would be debuted at the 2011 New York Auto Show.
 It can accelerate from 0–60 mph in 4.7 seconds and can do the quarter-mile in 13.4 seconds.
 Auto reviews measured this at 4.5 seconds, making the 2014 SRT the fastest Jeep ever produced at the time.
 The 2013-14 SRT Jeep Grand Cherokee includes a 6.4L Hemi motor producing 470 hp and 465 lbft, which was the most powerful engine ever included in a Jeep at the time of production.

 The Grand Cherokee SRT8 debuted alongside two other vehicles manufactured by Chrysler Corporation: the Chrysler 300 SRT8 and Dodge Charger SRT8, both of which also took a one-year hiatus while the new models debuted.

 The new Grand Cherokee SRT8, which started production on July 16, 2011, is equipped with a 470 hp 6.4 L Hemi V8 engine.
-Jeep claims the new SRT8 gets 13 percent better fuel economy than its predecessor.
+Jeep claims the new SRT8 gets 13 percent better fuel economy than its predecessor, with an EPA rating of 12 MPG city and 18 MPG highway, though it was still Jeep's least efficient vehicle in their lineup at the time.
 To improve gas mileage, Jeep has employed a new active exhaust system that lets Chrysler's cylinder-deactivation Fuel Saver Technology operate over a wider rpm band.
 Chrysler claims that with the larger gas tank, the SUV can now travel up to 500 mi on a single tank, while other sources estimate the range to be 450 mi.